msmannan00/Genesis-Crawler/README.md

 For specific website crawling, you can provide your own parsers.
 Load them onto the server and configure the crawler to use these custom parsers for enhanced scraping capabilities.

 ## Usage

-### Generic Crawler

-The generic crawler collects data from any website, making it useful for gathering general information.

-docker exec -it genesis-crawler python3 generic_crawler.py

-### Specific Crawler with Parsers

-If you have custom parsers for specific websites, you can run the specific crawler as follows:

-This variant of the crawler will use the available parsers from the specified list to scrape websites in a more targeted manner.

-./run.sh
-- **To force build and refresh the application**:
-Use `./run.sh build` to clean up the existing setup, download necessary files, rebuild the Docker containers, and start the crawler fresh.

-### `run.sh` Code

-This script automates downloading required models, cleaning Docker containers and networks, and either running or rebuilding the application.
-Here's an overview of what the script does:

 ## Contribution